amoradi/notes_service/README.md

 # notes service

-Create, read, write and update notes.
-Do your homework =).
+Create, read, write and update notes...do your homework =).

 ## usage